Last updated on June 11th, 2019

 Consider the following situation, which is relatively common in Virginia.

-As we mentioned earlier, you have the right of self-remedy in Virginia—in other words, you could have cut the branch yourself.
+As we mentioned earlier, you have the right of self-remedy in Virginia—in other words, you could (and should) have cut the branch yourself.

 So far, all we’ve talked about is civil law.
 However, there are also a couple of offenses related to tree torts that can also lead to criminal charges.
 While these charges are handled by an entirely separate system, a criminal conviction can still be used as evidence against the defendant in a tort case.